 Controlling the environment where your robots run is a major part of software robot development.

-Making sure that each run happens in a clean and repeatable environment, preferably without any local manual installations, is key to scaling and getting the most benefit from your software robot projects.
+Ensuring that each run happens in a clean and repeatable environment, preferably without any local manual installations, is key to scaling and getting the most benefit from your software robot projects.

 Robocorp environment control can be broken into two:

-- Environment control using conda
+- Environment control using the package management system conda

 - Environment control that relies on local machine setup